Graphic designing is a demanding job … that requires good specs hardware and heavy load software.

 Dell XPS 15 (superb laptop with a high-end screen)

 The XPS 15 is a really great laptop – and from € 1,749.
-For that price, you get the virtually borderless InfiniteEdge screen in Full HD resolution, a Core i5 processor, 8GB of RAM and a 1TB HD hard drive and 32GB SSD.
+For that price, you get the virtually borderless InfiniteEdge screen in Full HD resolution, a Core i5 processor, 8GB of RAM and a 1TB HD hard drive, and 32GB SSD.

-Dell may seem too professional for a graphic designer’s taste, but it offers one of the best performance on the market.
+Dell may seem too professional for a graphic designer’s taste, but it offers one of the best performances on the market.
 There are many ports, including an HDMI, two USB ports, a Thunderbolt, and an SD card reader.
 Combine it with a 512 GB SSD and an amazing graphics card, and you get a high-performance laptop at an affordable price.

 Increase the price a bit (or a lot, in fact) and you can get a 4K screen with multi-touch, turning it – with the help of the Dell stylus.
 If you do not need a 15-inch, look at the XPS 13, which may be the perfect mix of power and portability.